Paschke duality and assembly maps: Cstar -categorical model for the homotopy theoretic assembly map

+We consider the functor where $disc$ stands for the discrete uniform structure.
 A $G$-simplicial complex is a simplicial complex with a simplicial $G$-action.
 We assume that if $g$ in $G$ fixes a point in the interior of a simplex, then it fixes the whole simplex pointwise.
 This can always be ensured by going over to a barycentric subdivision.
 We let $G\Simpl$ denote the category of $G$-simplicial complexes and simplicial equivariant maps.

-Let $G\Simpl^{\fin-\dim}$ be the full subcategory of $G\Simpl$ of finite-dimensional $G$-simplicial complexes.
+Let $G\Simpl^{\textrm{fin-dim}}$ be the full subcategory of $G\Simpl$ of finite-dimensional $G$-simplicial complexes.
 We have a natural functor

 which sends a $G$-simplicial complex $X$ to the $G$-uniform bornological coarse space $\tilde s(X)$ given by $X$ with the coarse and the uniform structures induced by the spherical path metric, and with the maximal bornology.
-We have a commutative diagram of canonical functors

-where the left down-right arrow interprets a $G$-set as a zero-dimensional $G$-simplicial set, and the other un-named arrow sends a uniform bornological space to the underlying $G$-topological space.
+We have a commutative diagram of canonical functors where arrow $(1)$ interprets a $G$-set as a zero-dimensional $G$-simplicial set, and arrow $r$ sends a uniform bornological coarse space to the underlying $G$-topological space.

-\begin{prop} \mbox{} \begin{enumerate} \item The transformation $ \iota^{*}\partial^{\Cone}: \iota^{*}K\bC\cX^{G}_{c,G_{can,min}}(\cO^{\infty}(-))\to \Sigma K\bC^{G}(-)$ of functors from $G\Set$ to $\Sp^{\la}$ is an equivalence. \item We have an equivalence of functors from $G\Simpl^{\textrm{fin-dim}}$ to $\Sp^{\la}$. \item We have a commutative square of natural transformations
+\begin{prop} \mbox{} \begin{enumerate} \item The transformation ${\tilde \iota}^{*}\partial^{\Cone} \colon {\tilde \iota}^{*}K\bC\cX^{G}_{G_{can,min}}(\cO^{\infty}(-))\to\tilde \iota^{*}r^{*} \Sigma K\bC^{G}(-)$ of functors from $G\Set$ to $\Sp^{\la}$ is an equivalence. \item We have an equivalence of functors from $G\Simpl^{\textrm{fin-dim}}$ to $\Sp^{\la}$. \item We have a commutative square of natural transformations